builder-group/community/packages/feature-react/README.md

     </a>
 </p>

-`feature-state-react` is the ReactJs extension for the `feature-state` library, providing hooks and features for easy state management in ReactJs.
+`feature-state-react` is the ReactJs extension for the `feature-state` and `feature-form` library, providing hooks and features for easy state management in ReactJs.

 - **Lightweight & Tree Shakable**: Function-based and modular design (< 1KB minified)
 - **Modular & Extendable**: Easily extendable with features like `withPersistLocalStorage()`, ..